MicrosoftDocs/VBA-Docs/api/Office.DocumentLibraryVersion.Modified.md

 ## Syntax

-_expression_. `Modified`
+_expression_.**Modified**

-_expression_ A variable that represents a [DocumentLibraryVersion](Office.DocumentLibraryVersion.md) object.
+_expression_ A variable that represents a **[DocumentLibraryVersion](Office.DocumentLibraryVersion.md)** object.

 ## Remarks

-A new version is created on the server each time a user opens the document and is updated when the user saves changes; additional versions are not created each time the user saves changes to the open document.
+A new version is created on the server each time a user opens the document, and is updated when the user saves changes; additional versions are not created each time the user saves changes to the open document.
 The **Modified** property of the active document version represents the last time the user saved changes to the open document.

 ## Example

-The following example displays the Modified date and time along with other properties of each version of a shared document.
+The following example displays the **Modified** date and time along with other properties of each version of a shared document.

 ```vb